 After the 2022 sanctions on Russia, several regional supply routes were redirected through Kyrgyzstan, boosting the local economy.

-In 2022, construction began on a new 186 km extension of the existing railway from Balykchy to Karakeche, primarily meant to carry coal from mines at Karakeche to Bishkek.
+In 2022, construction began on a new 186 km extension of the existing railway from Balykchy to Karakeche, primarily to carry coal from mines at Karakeche to Bishkek.

-In 2022, there were around 200 Mennonites in Kyrgyzstan, as part of the historic Kyrgyzstan German minority.
+In 2022, there were around 200 Mennonites in Kyrgyzstan as part of the historic Kyrgyzstan German minority.

 Kyrgyzstan demonstrated strong macroeconomic performance between 2022 and 2024.